 When hemarthrosis is present, the increased intraarticular volume produces considerable pain on range of motion.
 This pain results in extensive guarding and spasm of the hamstring muscle group, further limiting the knee's range of motion and making an accurate examination difficult.
 The patient may not be able to fully flex the knee, but the loss of hyperextension is more indicative of an ACL disruption.
 The torn ACL stump compressed between the tibia and femur, as well as the joint effusion, prevents full extension.23 Inability to achieve full extension also raises the possibility of a locked displaced meniscal tear.

-If performed properly, a complete knee examination for ACL injury can be highly accurate, with a sensitivity and specificity of 82 and 94 percent, respectively.24 The likelihood ratio is 25.0 for a positive examination and 0.04 for a negative examination.24 The three most accurate tests for detecting an ACL tear are the Lachman test (sensitivity of 60 to 100 percent; mean 84 percent), the anterior drawer test (sensitivity of 9 to 93 percent; mean 62 percent), and the pivot shift test (sensitivity of 27 to 95 percent; mean 62 percent).24 Instructional videos of the Lachman test, the anterior drawer test, and the pivot shift test are below.
+If performed properly, a complete knee examination for ACL injury can be highly accurate, with a sensitivity and specificity of 82 and 94 percent, respectively.24 The likelihood ratio is 25.0 for a positive examination and 0.04 for a negative examination.24 The three most accurate tests for detecting an ACL tear are the Lachman test (sensitivity of 60 to 100 percent; mean 84 percent), the anterior drawer test (sensitivity of 9 to 93 percent; mean 62 percent), and the pivot shift test (sensitivity of 27 to 95 percent; mean 62 percent).24 See instructional videos of the Lachman test, the anterior drawer test, and the pivot shift test.

 Anterior Drawer Test